nikhita215/Hangman/README.md

+This repository contains the Python code for the following projects from Jetbrains Academy

+Learn more at <a href="https://hyperskill.org/projects?track_id=2">https://hyperskill.org/projects</a>

 # Hangman

-This repository contains the Python code to play the classic Hangman game

 **Title:** Hangman